imrnekko/imrnekko/README.md

 <!---- 💞️ I’m looking to collaborate on ...--->
 - 📫 How to reach me just contact me by email : imrnsuhaimi@gmail.com
 <br>
-Table below here are my tech stack for web development :
+My tech stack for web development :
 <table>
   <tr>
     <th>Frontend</th>